craterdog/java-security-framework/README.md

 a great deal of flexibility in choosing the algorithms and key sizes to be used for these tasks.
 However, this flexibility can cause a significant amount of confusion for anyone who is not a security expert.

-The _Crater Dog Technologies_™ Java Security Framework makes sensible choices for these algorithms based on the latest research around potential vulnerabilities.
+The _Crater Dog Technologies™_ Java Security Framework makes sensible choices for these algorithms based on the latest research around potential vulnerabilities.
 It provides a high level framework that is easy to use and very secure.